 Built over a century ago and named after the founding father of the tiny island-state of Singapore not many hotels can claim to have hosted Kipling and Hemingway and, in the process, aged as gracefully as the most fabled hotel in the Far East.
 The Raffles has not only done that but has also managed to remain the most coveted, and expensive, hotel in Singapore.
 A staycation reveals if it truly is on top of the game or if its fame is merely sustained by the name it carries.
+Here are more 5 star hotel choices for your luxe stay in Singapore.

 The legendary Raffles, the original property of the global chain, opened its doors 127 years ago on what was, back then, the edge of the city.
 Little did the founding Armenian brothers, also owners of historical Eastern & Oriental and The Strand, know that Singapore would evolve so much that the hotel would end up being located at the heart of the colonial quarter, 500 meters away from the shore.